 Review summary: Canon 1300D vs Sony RX10 IV

 Advantages of the Canon EOS 1300D:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.